Conformal Tradeoffs: Operational Profiles Beyond Coverage

 The notation below is shared across split conformal calibration, the Small-Sample Beta Correction (SSBC), and finite-window prediction of operational rates.
 The analysis mixes three layers: (i) discrete split-conformal thresholding via order statistics on calibration scores; (ii) SSBC grid selection and calibration-conditional coverage semantics; and (iii) predictive envelopes for deployment-facing operational rates (Calibrate-and-Audit and a single-sample leave-one-out (LOO) surrogate).
 To avoid collisions, we reserve $(k,u)$ exclusively for split conformal thresholding.
-Pooled LOO indicator counts use $N_{\mathrm{loo}}$.
+Table~\ref{tab:notation} summarizes the key notation.